hngerebara/NewsFeed/Readme.md

 ### Lisence
 ----------------------------------------------------------------------------------------------------------------------

-This project is authored by Hope Ngerebara and is licensed for your use, modification and distribution under the MIT license.
+This project is authored by https://google.com/search?q=Hope+Ngerebara and is licensed for your use, modification and distribution under the MIT license.